ShenggaoZhu/django-sortedone2many/README.rst

 The related object will be rendered as a dropdown <select> list, through which you can assign it a different value.
-Two additional "change" and "add" buttons are also listed beside it (similar to a ``ForeignKey``), as shown below:
+Two additional "change" and "add" buttons are also listed after the dropdown list as the shortcuts to edit the ``category``
+(similar to the appearance of a ``ForeignKey``), as shown below:

 .. image:: https://raw.githubusercontent.com/ShenggaoZhu/django-sortedone2many/master/docs/item.jpg